angular/angular-cli/.github/ISSUE_TEMPLATE.md

 > Please provide us with the following information:
 > ---------------------------------------------------------------

 1. OS?
 Windows 7, 8 or 10.
 Linux (which distribution).
 Mac OSX (Yosemite?
 El Capitan?)

 2. Versions.
 Please run `ng --version`.
-If there's nothing outputted, please run in a Terminal: node --version
-   And paste the result here.
+If there's nothing outputted, please run in a Terminal: `node --version` and paste the result here:

 3. Repro steps.
 Was this an app that wasn't created using the CLI?
 What change did you